algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 In fact, the document works as a contract between the development team and the stakeholders, where the requirements and constraints that must be satisfied will be defined.

 ### 1.2.
 Context
-The project imagined by ALGOSUP is to develop a a high performance software solution that calcuates s the quickest path between two landmarks in the United States.
+The project imagined by ALGOSUP is to develop a high performance software solution with an algorithm that calcuates the quickest path between two landmarks in the United States.

-The ALGOSUP staff wanted to grade our Computer Science skills, so we have to work as a team to develop the most versatile and performant algorithm possible to provide quickly a solution to our problem.
+ALGOSUP wanted to encourage us to work as a team to explore and implement efficient algorithms tailored to handle large scale datasets, while also considering real-world constraints like speed and accuracy.

 ### 1.3.
 Data Source

-Details about the provided Data source to test

 To assist us in the testing process of our project, Franck provided us with a file (USA-roads.csv) that contains approximately 24 millions of nodes in the following format: *Landmark_A_ID,Landmark_B_ID,Time*.

 In this file, each line represents a connection between two unspecified landmarks in the United States with a travel time expressed as an integer in an unspecified but proportional unit of time.

-Additionally, the different connections are bidirectional, meaning if a connection exists from A to B, the same applies for B to A (even if not explicitly listed).
+Additionally, the different connections are bidirectional, meaning if a connection exists from A to B, the same applies for B to A.

 ## 2 Product Goal